-Many of the sources for the report pre-date 2009 and the sector has been revolutionised in the last five years.
-A large number of the “old boy” headhunters have retired and corporates are increasingly sourcing candidates themselves via alternative networks especially online platforms.
+Many of the sources for the report pre-date 2009 and the sector has been revolutionised since then.
+A large number of the “old boy” head hunters have retired and corporates are increasingly sourcing candidates themselves via alternative networks especially online platforms.

 Unconscious bias rules

 Is there gender bias in the search and recruitment sector?
 For sure, just as we find every other sort of bias.
 Adverts are male coded, interviews unstructured and illegal gender based questions are shamelessly asked at every stage of the process.
 Recent E.U. research suggests that different emphasis is placed on the same criteria between and men in the interview process.
 A woman’s appearance is the third most significant element where a man’s appearance it is in eighth place.
 This issue is compounded in sectors where there are fewer women to be found.

 Both corporate and our general culture is riddled with conscious and unconscious bias.
 Head hunters are consistently asked to make what I call “copy paste” placements – providing an identikit of what the client has asked for, usually the profile they had previously.